 Some Medicare Supplements Discontinued In 2020

 Yes, it’s true.
-Any plan covering the Part B deductible is no longer offered to those gaining Medicare eligibility starting in January 2020.
+Any plans covering the Part B deductible are no longer offered to those gaining Medicare eligibility starting in January 2020.
 Those who were eligible for Medicare before 2020 can keep their existing coverage, however.
 The three policies affected are Plans F, C, and High Deductible F.

 What does this mean?
 In practice, discontinued blocks of business will trend older and perhaps unhealthier.
 And rates may increase more dramatically because of this.
 When rates go up, consumers shop.
-Those who are healthy enough to find new coverage (like Plan G, N, or High Deductible G) will likely find new coverage, further exacerbating the problem.
-This happened with Plan J in 2010 when it was discontinued.
+Those who are healthy enough to find new coverage (like Plan G, N, or High Deductible G) will likely enroll in new coverage, further exacerbating the problem.
+This happened with Plan J when it was completely discontinued in 2010.

 That’s why you see a lot of companies introducing Plan G to their portfolio.
 United Healthcare (AARP branded) and Anthem Blue Cross and Blue Shield now offer Plan G in Ohio and several other states.